 system variable is set to 1 by default.
 The server can be started

-with this default ID when binary logging is enabled, but a warning
+with this default ID when binary logging is enabled, but an

-message is issued if you do not specify a server ID explicitly
+informational message is issued if you do not specify a server ID

-option.
-For servers that are used in a replication topology, you
+system variable.
+For servers that are used in a replication

-must specify a unique non-zero server ID for each server.
+topology, you must specify a unique nonzero server ID for each

 By default, the server logs the length of the event as well as the

 event itself and uses this to verify that the event was written

 correctly.
 You can also cause the server to write checksums for